The Presto query engine has some known limitations.

 Column Name Escaping

-When a column name matches the name of a reserved keyword, the name of the columns needs to be quoted.
-While in Hive, as most the SQL-based query languages, the quotation character is the back tick character `, in Presto quoting of a column name is accomplished with the double quote character instead “.
+When a column name matches the name of a reserved keyword, the name of the column needs to be quoted.
+While in Hive, as most of the SQL-based query languages, the quotation character is the back tick character `.
+In Presto, quoting of a column name is accomplished with the double quote character instead “.
 See the following comparison:

 SELECT `join` FROM mytbl # Hive SELECT "join" FROM mytbl # Presto

 Quoting a column name in single quotes ‘ will make the query parser interpret the content as a simple string that might produce an unexpected result.
 For example:

 SELECT "join" FROM mytbl LIMIT 10 result: value1 value2 value3 value4 ... value10 SELECT 'join' FROM mytbl result: join join join join ... join

 Table Schemas are Required

 When querying using Presto, you must set a Schema for the tables; the

 v syntax doesn’t work.